Stories Building a Home with Fire Resistant Materials

 When it comes to material choice, “most people would rather have the composite siding in the fire areas,” he said.
 “Using composite siding can keep a branch that’s blown on to your property from burning through the wall into your home.
 I show people pictures of homes I’ve done with composite siding and keep a sample in my car.
 A lot of them can’t believe it’s not wood.”

-“I live up in the Sierra Nevadas in Twin Bridges at 6,000 foot elevations,” Chrisman said.
+“I live up in the Sierra Nevadas in Twin Bridges at 6,000 foot elevations,” the dealer said.
 “That’s what we do; we’re high-mountain builders.
 We’re equipped to deal with WUI homes.
 I can put a fireproof slip sheet behind siding and submit it to the county so that it will get passed.”

 His message is simple: “Build intelligently in high fire-risk areas with Lindal.
 1,800 degree flash fires like the one in Paradise are becoming the new normal.
 You can’t stop a fire like that, but you can mitigate the damage by using the correct materials.”